Liudhard medalet: Description

 The medalet itself is a gold coin, set in a loop mount so that it could be worn as jewellery.
 On the obverse side is a bust of a man wearing a diadem and a robe, with a border of dots around the edge.
 Written on this side is the legend "LEV·DΛR·~VS·EPS".
 The inscription runs backwards from right to left.
 The letters are also inscribed backwards.
-Both the initial "L" and terminal "S" of "LEUDARDUS" (Latin for the name "Liudhard") are to some degree shifted sideways on their axes, perhaps to conveniently demarcate between words.
-The second grouping, "EPS" (also with identical sideways terminal "S") is a standard abbreviation for the ecclesiastical Latin word, "EPiscopuS," which means "bishop."
+Both the initial "L" and terminal "S" of "LEUDARDUS" (the Latinate form of the Germanic name "Liudhard") are to some degree shifted sideways on their axes, perhaps to conveniently demarcate between words.
+The second grouping, "EPS" (also with identical sideways terminal "S") is a standard abbreviation for the ecclesiastical Latin word EPiscopuS which means bishop.

 On the reverse side of the coin appears a patriarchal cross set on a base with two pendants descending from the upper arm of the cross.
 A circle and two half-circles intersect the cross.
 Above the cross, upside down, are the letters "AA".
 The cross is flanked by two inscriptions, each one reading "NINΛ".
 Under the cross are the letters "VΛV".
 The whole medalet weighs 1.57 g.

-Smith felt that the legend on the obverse named a 6th-century bishop of Autun, but D. B. Haigh as well as C. H. V. Sutherland, Arthur Evans, and G. C. Brooke all felt that it referred to Liudhard, a Frankish bishop who accompanied the Frankish princess Bertha to Kent in the late 6th century when the Christian Bertha married the then pagan King Æthelberht of Kent.
+Smith felt that the legend on the obverse named a 6th-century bishop of Autun, but D. B. Haigh as well as C. H. V. Sutherland, Arthur Evans, and G. C. Brooke all felt that it referred to Liudhard, a Frankish bishop who accompanied the Frankish princess Bertha to the Kingdom of Kent in the late 6th century when the Christian Bertha married the then pagan King Æthelberht of Kent.
 Liudhard died probably in the late 590s.